 Tier 3 of Amazon’s packaging pyramid is Prep Free Packaging (PFP).
 These are products that cannot be shipped on their own because of their size or packaging.
-Any package with a dimension less than the 9”x6”x0.375” must be shipped in an Amazon box.
+Any package with dimensions smaller than those listed below must be shipped in an Amazon box.
 This method is also referred to as over-boxing.
 The difference between standard packaging and frustration free packaging is if the product will have to have nay prep work done by Amazon.
 The individual product packaging must still be ISTA 6 certified.
 PFP is optional at this time for those small packages but they do still qualify for certification.

 Unlike Frustration Free Packaging (“FFP”) or Ships In Own Container (“SIOC”), the PFP only offers vendors one benefit.
 This benefit is a reduction or removal of Amazon Chargebacks.
 To compare the benefits of each of the packaging tiers Amazon offers, please visit our Amazon Package Certification Overview.

 Overboxing presents a number of unique challenges.
 To address these challenges, Amazon partnered with ISTA to create the ISTA 6-Amazon.com-Over Boxing standard.
 ISTA is the International Safe Transit Association and the authority on package testing standards.

 This standard was written to test products weighing 70 pounds or less that are being placed in a larger container.
 It is common for Amazon.com to place these items into a larger shipping container with other individual retail packaged-products.
 The products are then cushioned with dunnage (air pillows or Kraft paper).

 Amazon SIOC packaging, Amazon certified frustration free packaging and other consumer goods package tests seek to address issues within the amazon distribution channel.
 The ISTA standards will apply to both individual parcel package tests and palletized loads.